PierreCrette/VideoDedup/README.md

 -tu=3          similarity of images vs unwanted to declare as unwanted.

 -maxdiff=8     restrict results of CompareV2 on similarity < maxdiff.
 Less or equal to -t parameter of CompareV2.
+Choose a value around 8 for best results.

 -hdmaxdiff=50  recalculate high def 57x32 similarity to filter final resultset < hdmaxdiff.
-Choose a value around 8 x maxdiff.
+Choose a value around 100 for best results.

+-skiphd        skip the long HD key calculation.
+Use -maxdiff around 5 to avoid too much false positives.

 -out=file      output a new findimagedupesresult file without unwanted images to speed up next runs.
 You will have to archive unwanted  content also since they are no more in new resultset file.